 Just a short stroll away from the stunning beach.
 Perfect for surfers or families that love the beach.
 Head to Grannies Pool if you’re after a safe spot for younger kids to play in the water.
 With a solar-heated pool, kids’ playground, and school holiday activities this is a great place to head for your holiday.
 Pets are welcome all year round so no member of your family has to stay at home!

 Dogs are the best companions on family walks, especially ones with lots of adventure.
 Be sure to keep them on lease if need be, to help protect our wildlife.

 Kilaben Bay Walking Trail

-Located at Swansea, Coon Island is a great spot to go for a walk with a long history in Lake Macquarie.
+Located at Swansea, Pirrita Island is a great spot to go for a walk with a long history in Lake Macquarie.
 The Awabakal people enjoyed the hunting and fishing opportunities here.
 In the 1920s and 1930s, there were many families living in basic housing.
 Sadly these have all now gone, however, you can enjoy the migratory birds that use this area during spring and summer.
-This walk is dog friendly, on leashes of course, and you can find out more here: Coon Island Reserve
+This walk is dog friendly, on leashes of course, and you can find out more here: Pirrita Island, Swansea

 Belmont Lagoon Walk

 The lagoon at Belmont is often forgotten about by the locals and therefore remains a peaceful spot to visit.
 This is another area of Lake Macquarie with a historic past.
 These include its use as a defensive barrier during World War Two and its coal mining history during the 1920s.
 With many trails to explore and natural wonders to see enjoy taking your dog for a walk around this hidden gem.
 Find out more about this walk here: Belmont Lagoon Walk

 Galgabba Point walk